fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 10: Public History + Historiographical Research
+- Readings TBA

+{% include alert.html class='danger' title='Topic descriptions due' text="
+- Post to GitHub a short title and description of your intended _Metahistory_ essay.
+"%}

 {% include alert.html class='info' title='In class' text="
 - Challenges and necessity of public history
 - Basic research process that you should use for your essays.
 This ensures you will be selecting appropriate sources, and using and citing them appropriately.
 "%}

 {% include alert.html class='warning' title='Don\'t procrastinate with citations!' text="
 If you just write stuff down and don't bother citing where you found it, you will have to eventually hunt down all the page numbers and THAT'S A HUGE WASTE OF TIME.
 As someone who has wasted considerable time on just that, please take my advice: take time to make accurate references AS YOU WRITE.